Abdulnaser98/CoronaDataTransferBlockchain/README.md

 #### Use

-* There are two ways to use the hyperledger fabric in regard with this project:
+* <b>  There are two ways to use the hyperledger fabric in regard with this project: </b>

   1) You can clone the fabric samples and then: